Navigating communication challenges in airports

 3. Communication between different teams

-At airports, information must circulate quickly between three primary actors: the airport, the ground teams and the airlines.
-One of the biggest causes of delayed information flow is the various communication tools used by different teams.
-When something is going wrong we need to take appropriate actions and reaching the right person immediately could easily solve the situation.
-The multiplicity of devices and communication tools is not helping to share the current status among the operational teams.
-Verbal communications are not automatically reported and lead to additional reporting time and process.
+At airports, information must circulate quickly between three primary stakeholders: the airport, ground teams, and airlines.
+One of the main causes of delayed information flow is the use of different communication tools across teams.
+When something goes wrong, taking timely and appropriate action often depends on reaching the right person immediately.
+However, the multitude of devices and communication channels hinders the efficient sharing of real-time status among operational teams.
+Verbal communications are not automatically documented, resulting in additional time and effort for reporting.

 Real-life scenario: A ground handler faces a problem with the cargo door and needs assistance from the maintenance manager to deal with it.
 However, on the tarmac, he can't reach the right person without passing long minutes in its directory.